 Note:This section only applies to you if you are developing apps for the Android platform.
 If not, then proceed to the following section in this topic, titled Tell Qt Creator where to find the Qt Framework.

 Install the prerequisite software for Android app development, including the Java SE Development Kit, Android SDK Tools, Android Platform Tools, the Android NDK, and a USB driver to communicate with a mobile device.
-See Qt for Android for more details information on developing for Android with Qt.
-Also, be sure to install software versions that conform to the ArcGIS Runtime SDK for Qt System Requirements.
+See Qt for Android for more information on developing for Android with Qt.
+Also, be sure to install software versions that conform to the system requirements.

 - Browse to Getting Started with Qt for Android.
 Follow the instructions there to download and install the prerequisite software.
 It is suggested that you create a new staging folder to store all the prerequisite software, such as C:\Android.
 This folder is referred to in these instructions as <staging folder>.

 - Access the settings for Environment variables on your development machine.
 You can find this via the Control Panel under Advanced System Settings.
 If the following environment system environment variables are not already defined, define them as follows:

 - Create a system environment variable called JAVA_HOME, and set it to the install location of the JDK folder, such as C:\Program Files\Java\jdk<version>.

 - Create a system environment variable called ANDROID_NDK_ROOT, and set it to your NDK folder <staging folder>\android-ndk-<version>.